VidSock/adfreeyoutube/src/content/posts/randpaul-sex-tape.md

 ---
 template: blog-post
-title: RAND PAUL SEX TAPE
+title: EXCLUSIVE RAND PAUL SEX TAPE
 slug: /randpaul-sex-tape-exposed
 date: 2021-08-10 11:37
 description: Forget about the Rand Paul Vaccination video, have you seen the sex tape?